pfdubois/BridgeBidding/source/NoTrump.rst

 The opener has to accept the transfer precisely because his partner may have absolutely nothing else.

+For an advanced choice for a "superaccept", see :ref:`Advanced Superaccepts <AdvancedSuperaccepts>`.

 .. index:: Gerber, quantitative

 .. rubric::